These Are the Jump Starters That’ll Get You out of a Pickle

 Pros

-- Affordable price point
+Affordable price point

 Cons

 The Audewdirect portable jump-starter’s overall performance claims make it a solid contender.
-The price is lower than most will expect to pay for a jump-starter, making its ability to jump up to an eight-liter gas engine or six-liter diesel utterly shocking.
+The price is lower than most will expect to pay for a jump starter, making its ability to jump up to an eight-liter gas engine or six-liter diesel utterly shocking.
 While it's safe to assume those numbers may be generous, my testing did prove it to be more than capable of servicing the average motor vehicle.
 It's also worth pointing out that this model also features two USB ports, meaning you and a passenger can charge your phones in an emergency situation.

 While it will do just fine under normal circumstances, this may not be the most durable unit.
-We suspect it's strong enough to endure most anything you'll encounter on the road.
+We suspect it's strong enough to endure almost anything you'll encounter on the road.
 And the bulky protection box at the base of the cables isn’t favorable.

 Pros